 The program begins with an introduction and demonstration of the specialized equipment used on our expedition.
-Students are chosen to demonstrate the high-tech Aqua Lung® SCUBA equipment we use to explore Nemo's home -- Australia Great Barrier Reef, including our awesome underwater scooters!
+Students are chosen from the audience to demonstrate the high-tech Aqua Lung® SCUBA equipment we use to explore Nemo's home -- Australia Great Barrier Reef, including our awesome underwater scooters!

 After the SCUBA demonstration, we show how coral reefs are formed.
 We build a coral reef on stage using castings of the actual corals from the Great Barrier Reef!
 Another demonstration uses specially designed corals, that nest one inside another, to show how corals grower larger over time.